-- 3 (or 4) Assignments - Practical Assignments with theoretical documentation / motivation - · The practical coding assignments building on top of one another - Create the structure of a communication application - Deal with socket i/o and related system calls - Support parameterization and some visualization (no GUIs!) - · Make design choices for a small protocol (and possibly regret them later) - Document (motivate and defend) parts of your design in writing - C/C++, Java, Perl, Ruby, ... (choose your favorite language) code - · Write portable applications to be run on several machines accessible from the university - Small groups: 3 - Send one email per group in the following format (one line per group member) "Last name: First name:IDs:email address" - Completion: usually 2 weeks, last one until 5 May 2006 - · Send email with tgz or zip archive of source, build environment - Result review yet to be decided (possibly at last Thursday in auditorium)
+- 3 (or 4) Assignments - Practical Assignments with theoretical documentation / motivation - · The practical coding assignments building on top of one another - Create the structure of a communication application - · Deal with socket i/o and related system calls - Support parameterization and some visualization (no GUIs!) - Make design choices for a small protocol (and possibly regret them later) - · Document (motivate and defend) parts of your design in writing - ▶ C/C++, Java, Perl, Ruby, ... (choose your favorite language) code - Write portable applications to be run on machines in a university computer pool (Maari-A) - Small groups: 3 - Send one email per group in exactly the following format (one line per group member) "Last name:First name:IDs:email address" - ▶ Completion: usually 2 weeks, last one until 27 May 2007 (no extensions!) - · Send email with tgz or zip archive of source, build environment - Result review yet to be decided (possibly at last Thursday in auditorium)